Annapolis Grad Ordered to Pay Morgan Stanley $300K in Note-Case Loss

 Klyce, who joined Credit Suisse Securities after leaving Morgan Stanley and is now with Wells Fargo Advisors in San Francisco, also asked arbitrators to approve converting his promissory note to a bonus with taxes paid by Morgan Stanley.

-Valentin won a celebrated promissory note arbitration victory for a former Morgan Stanley broker last year in which the firm was ordered to pay him some $300,000 after suing to collect that much.
-The Louisville, Ky.-based lawyer did not return calls for comment.
+Valentin won a celebrated promissory note arbitration victory for a former Morgan Stanley broker last year in which the firm was ordered to pay the broker some $300,000 after suing to collect that much.